Lo-Agency-Internship/maryam-Nodejs-webserver/README.md

 ```bash
   cd maryam-Nodejs-webserver
 ```
+## NOTE
-To run this server for your project you should copy it on your folder of your content.
+To run this server for your project you should copy it on your folder of your content and then follow steps bellow:

 Install dependencies